 Scrape Lot or Rebuild Construction Approval is required.
-Considerations shall include those for additions and alterations, and include, but not be limited to the following:
+Considerations will include those for additions and alterations, and include, but not be limited to the following:

-- A. Custom Built Homes (Falcon Hills, Highwoods, and BackCountry): Homes in these filings may be replaced with another custom-built home, which meets with the approval of ARC and the Sub-Association and meets all applicable setbacks and easements for the specific filing as recorded with Douglas County. - B. Tract Homes (All filings for single family homes): Replacement shall be compatible with the scale and architectural style of the adjacent homes.
+- A. Custom Built Homes (Falcon Hills, Highwoods, and BackCountry): Homes in these filings may be replaced with another custom-built home, which meets with the approval of ARC and the Sub-Association and meets all applicable setbacks for the specific filing as recorded with Douglas County. - B. Tract Homes (All filings for single family homes): Each filing has a "series" of homes with different floor plans and several exterior elevations.
+Replacement (either partial or total) of a home within a recorded filing must use one of the pre-existing models and with the front elevation for that product within the series of homes.
+Side and rear elevations may be reasonably modified to allow for changes to the interior floor plan.
+Exterior building materials are to be reasonably compatible with the existing homes in the filing.

 The Planned Community District Development Guide for Highlands Ranch provides Residential Development Standards for minimum lot area, maximum allowable height and setbacks for a dwelling.
-Any zoning revision to combine adjacent platted lots with the intent to increase the building area must be reviewed and approved by Douglas County Zoning Department.
+Any zoning revision to combine adjacent platted lots with the intent to increase a building area must be reviewed and approved by Douglas County Zoning

+Department.
 Rebuild construction must follow these guidelines as appropriate to the type of dwelling proposed.
 Approval by Douglas County Zoning Department is required.

 - C. Attached Homes: Must be rebuilt with the same exterior elevations and material as the original home.
-Interior changes may be made to the extent that the exterior elevations are not altered. - Address Numbers Address numbers are required and must be visible from the street.
-Approval is not required unless numbers on the house are larger than six (6) inches in height.
-Numbers painted on curbs do not require approval if they are six (6) inches or smaller and are black and white or glow-in-the dark yellow on a black background.
+Interior changes may be made to the extent that the exterior elevations are not altered. - 2.4 Address Numbers Address numbers are required and must be visible from the street.
+Approval is not required unless numbers on the house will be larger than six (6) inches in height.
+Numbers painted on curbs do not require approval if they are six (6) inches or smaller and are black and white or glow-in-the dark yellow on black background.
 Curb numbers are not required.
-Standalone decorative and/or illuminated house number signs are permitted with ARC approval. - 2.5 Air Conditioning Equipment; Evaporative Coolers Approval is required.
+Stand-alone decorative and/or illuminated house number signs are permitted with ARC approval. - 2.5 Air Conditioning Equipment; Evaporative Coolers Approval is required.
 Window units installed at street level must be in a "side yard" or "rear yard" and must be "screened" from adjacent properties.
 Installation of air conditioning equipment above street level will not be permitted unless totally "concealed", see definition in Section IV.
-For air conditioner equipment installed at ground level, considerations shall include, but not be limited to, screening, location, and specific proximity to neighbor's living spaces.
+For air conditioner equipment installed at ground level, considerations will include, but may not be limited to, screening, location, and specific proximity to neighbor's living spaces.

 Evaporative coolers (swamp coolers) require ARC approval.
-Considerations shall include, but not limited to, location and screening.
+Considerations will include, but are not limited to, location and screening.